MrAghyad/RestaurantTableReservation/README.md

 ----------------
 The project's APIs were also tested using Postman.
 The collection and environment variables files to setup your postman workspace are available in the [postman folder](https://github.com/MrAghyad/RestaurantTableReservation/tree/main/postman) in this repository.

 The environment variables file contains three vars, the url, adminToken, and employeeToken.
-The tokens are updated manually whenever you request the login API.
+The tokens are updated automatically whenever you request the login API.